lukawaay/local_zitadel/README.md

   A configuration file lets you prepare a list of users and regular authorization flows are implemented where one can choose a user the want to authenticate as.
-* A minimnal Zitadel application ([link](https://github.com/lukawaay/zitadel_test_app)).
+* A minimal Zitadel application ([link](https://github.com/lukawaay/zitadel_test_app)).
   It allows one to login through Zitadel and display basic information about their account.
 It also exposes an OAuth bearer token that can be used to test